 The Story Intensive feels like an MFA because it’s dedicated practice, access to master storytellers, feedback from instructors and peers, and a safe space for your art to grow.
 Sarah’s course changed the way I write, giving me the building blocks to consciously engage with my craft.
 It gives you permission to dream, then wakes you to transcribe those dreams.
 By giving our muse supportive boundaries, we become mindful through practice.

 Instead of writing feeling like a wrestling match with my muse, it now feels like a restorative yoga practice.
 As a teacher, I’m here to keep you between the ditches on your pilgrimage along the Story Intensive’s carefully mapped out road.
 I’m here to say ‘strap on your seatbelt’ because this journey is transformative.
 Think of me as your partner in crime.

 I’ve always loved the first draft.
 I enjoy the abandon of the freewrite because it’s heady and laden with possibilities like falling in love.
 I struggled with a longer term relationship with my writing because it involved work and compromise.
 Boring!
 But Sarah’s method helped me trick myself into working by

 letting myself play first.
 I’ve learned to help my inner romantic shape all that squishy first draft emotion into something more than the sum of its parts.
-In the Intensive, we are also more than the sum of our parts; we’re a team, a tribe.
+In the Intensive, we are also more than the sum of our parts; we’re a team.